 - We’ll connect the same iPhone to the Hotspot that the Mac creates

-Step #1.
-Launch the Settings app on your iPhone and completely switch off Wi-Fi, Bluetooth, and Personal Hotspot.
+- Launch Settings on your iPhone and completely switch off Wi-Fi, Bluetooth, and Personal Hotspot.
 Do not use Control Centre for this.

-Step #3.
-Inside the Settings app on iPhone, tap on Personal Hotspot.
+- Inside Settings on iPhone, tap Personal Hotspot.

-Step #4.
-Turn on the toggle for Allow Others to Join.
+- Turn on the toggle to Allow Others to Join.
 From the pop-up, select USB Only.

 Note: If it asks Trust or Don’t Trust.
 Choose Trust and enter your iPhone’s password.

-Step #5.
-Now on your Mac, click on the Apple logo from top left and then click on System Preferences…
+- Now on your Mac, click on the Apple logo from the top left and then click on System Preferences…

-Step #9.
-Now, on the left side, click on Internet Sharing and then click inside the small box before it.
-A pop-up will appear from top of the window.
+- Now, on the left side, click on Internet Sharing and then click inside the small box before it.
+A pop-up will appear from the top of the window.